couchbaselabs/dcp-documentation/upr_design_spec.md

 Replica D starts streaming from the master.

 Replica C discovers it has mutations possibly not on the master.
-It will repair the master for documents that haven't been updated since the rollback point, the repaired documents will get a new sequence on the master, it then purges thos documents from it's storage.
+It will repair the master for documents that haven't been updated since the rollback point, the repaired documents will get a new sequence on the master, the replica then purges those documents from it's storage.

-It applys to its storage the masters version of any documents it couldn't repair, preserving all metadata and sequence numbers.
+It applies to its storage the masters version of any documents it couldn't repair, preserving all metadata and sequence numbers.
 It then persists it's new last snapshot number and the failover log into storage.

 ![](FailoverImages/Canvas%2012.png)